RaspberryPiFoundation/python-curriculum/en-GB/password-generator/index.md

 	+ It only contains __letters__.
 Passwords are more secure if they also contain numbers and punctuation.

-+ Enter a password that you use regularly.
-How long would it take a computer to guess your password?
-Does your password make any of the same mistakes as the password above?
++ Try entering a dictionary word.
+How long would it take a computer to guess that password?

 ## Challenge: Creating a better password { .challenge}
-Can you enter a password that would take a computer more than 1,000 years to crack?
+Can you enter a password that would take a computer more than 1,000 years to crack but isn't too long to type?

 ![screenshot](images/passwords-13000.png)